 The civil war in Syria has caused 1.5 million people to seek refuge in Lebanon.
-Many Syrians in refugee camps live in shelters that are in urgent need of repairs.
-Our team is hard at work to improve the living conditions for refugees in Lebanon and alleviate the impact of the Syrian refugee crisis – further fuelling the growth of slums in the country.
+Many Syrians in refugee camps live in shelters that are in urgent need of repairs because they cannot afford to make them themselves.
+Our team is hard at work to improve the living conditions for refugees in Lebanon and alleviate the impact of the Syrian refugee crisis because everyone deserves a safe place to call home.

 In this article, we will talk about three different families: